 Anyway, we eventually arrived in Zurich and were presented with the following three things, which resulted in Zurich getting an immediate A+.

 1. Svensson the dog.
 He belongs to our host family and couldn’t be more lovely.
 Yes, we were instantaneously covered in white hair, but it was worth it.2.
 This view from our host’s balcony.
-What?!?I didn’t think it could be improved upon, until the sun set on the Alps.
+What?!?I didn’t think it could be improved upon until the sun set over the Alps.

 3. This adorable elderly couple playing their Alpenhorns.
 I wanted to shrink them and take them back to Nashville in our backpacks.